top of page

 Painting yellow flowers: yellow daylilies - Daylily - A study

-How to enlarge all your drawings to scale without performing advanced math!
+How to enlarge all your drawings to scale without doing any calculations

-The essential tool for painters to enlarge your drawings and to reproduce a photo on a canvas with precision, without knowing how to draw and without having to take out your calculator.
+How to guide to enlarge your drawings to reproduce a subject on a canvas with precision, without knowing how to draw and without having to take out your calculator.

-Subscribe to my channel to be notified of new videos.
+Subscribe to my channel to stay informed about new videos.

 👉 YouTube

-Discover articles on painting techniques on our blog:
+Discover articles about painting techniques on our blog:

 17 views0 comments